 Almost every church I know has some form of small group ministry.
-It might be in a “Sunday School” format or a “Home Group” format, but most churches have versions of small groups.
-You might have a small group in your church, but is it the right kind of small group?
+It might be in a “Sunday School” or a “Home Group” format, but most churches have versions of small groups.
+You might have a small group in your church, but is it the right small group?

-If your goal is to make disciples like Jesus did, then you will want to figure out how to build disciple making small groups.
+If your goal is to make disciples as Jesus did, then you will want to figure out how to build disciple-making small groups.
 Let’s take a look at what made Jesus’ group different.

 Designed to lead untrained to fully trained

-The purpose for the discipleship group Jesus started was to help unschooled, ordinary men become fully trained disciples.
+The purpose of the discipleship group Jesus started was to help unschooled, ordinary men become fully trained disciples.
 Jesus accomplished this transformation by creating a small group that provided information, association, application, and correction.
-Those four components helped to create a small group that developed disciples who were equipped to fulfill the mission of Jesus.
+Those four components helped create a small group that developed disciples equipped to fulfill the mission of Jesus.

 Designed to multiply more groups

 The goal of the group Jesus started was not to stay a group forever and ever.
-The goal of Jesus’ group was to develop the disciples to the point where they could go out and start more groups.
+Jesus’ group aimed to develop the disciples to the point where they could go out and start more groups.
 Jesus made disciples in a small group so they would go out and start more groups that made disciples.
-Jesus led unschooled, ordinary men to become disciples so that He could appoint them to be leaders.
-The disciples became the leaders of the New Testament Church and most likely they led some of the home groups that met in Jerusalem.
-At the very least, the apostles made more disciples and they became leaders of leaders.
-No doubt, being in a small group with Jesus helped the Apostles know how to lead the church to start more disciple making groups.
+Jesus led unschooled, ordinary men to become disciples so that He could appoint them as leaders.
+The disciples became the leaders of the New Testament Church and most likely led some of the home groups that met in Jerusalem.
+At the very least, the apostles made more disciples, and they became leaders of leaders.
+Being in a small group with Jesus helped the apostles learn how to lead the Church to start more disciple-making groups.

 Designed to change the world

 Imagine this.
-Jesus entrusted His entire mission into the hands of a small group of men.
-Jesus changed the life of a small group of men and in turn, they started a movement that changed the world.
-If Jesus’ small group had missed the mission of Jesus the whole Christian movement would have come to a screeching halt when they all passed away.
+Jesus entrusted His entire mission to a small group of people.
+Jesus changed the lives of a small group of twelve men, and in turn, they continued a movement that changed the world.
+If Jesus’ small group had missed the mission of Jesus, who knows where Christianity would be today?

-The movement of Christianity was intended to be a movement of disciple making small groups.
-Yes, a lot of positive things come out of meeting together in large groups, but life change happens in small groups.
+Christianity was intended to be a movement of disciple-making small groups.
+Yes, many positive things come from meeting together in large groups, but life change happens in small groups.

-Impact Discipleship Ministries specializes in helping peoples and churches start and develop disciple making small groups.
-The curriculum linked throughout this blog was designed to help you navigate various aspects of developing disciples and disciple making small groups.
-If we can help you identify a curriculum for your group or help you in any other way, please contact us for more information.
+Impact Discipleship Ministries specializes in helping people and churches start and develop disciple-making small groups.
+The curriculum linked throughout this blog was designed to help you navigate various aspects of developing disciples and disciple-making small groups.
+If we can help you identify a curriculum for your group or help you in any other way, please get in touch with us for more information.